bitwarden/contributing-docs/docs/getting-started/clients/browser/index.md

 The other alternative is to use the "proper" build process through gulp.
 This method doesn't require any manual processing of the output since gulp does it for us.
-However we have to completely rebuild the extension for every change which is slower.
+However we have to completely rebuild the extension for every change, which is slower.

 1. Build the extension for Safari